The Store of the Future: combines the best parts of physical and online shopping experience

 Cathy Sparks, Vice President of Nike’s Global stores

-These stores operate like a digital-meets-physical retail, combining digital features with a unique physical environment.
+These stores operate as a digital-meets-physical retail, combining digital features with a unique physical environment.
 Once inside, these stores do not seem so different from a regular shop (clothing is neatly displayed on hangers).
-However, here the store’s technology promote their online product range and online shopping options through connected mirrors, ipad-powered employees and robot arms.
+However, the stores´ technologies promote their online product range and online shopping options through connected mirrors, ipad-powered employees and robot arms.